-(Editor’s Note: What follows is the third installment of a summer long series examining Lebanon County’s community pools, which first appeared on Lebanon Sports Buzz in 2015.)
+(Editor’s Note: What follows is the third installment of a summer long series examining Lebanon County’s community pools, which last appeared on Lebanon Sports Buzz in 2018.)

 BY JEFF FALK